bryance-oyang/websocket_ctube/README.md

 gcc -o a.out your_file_1.c your_file_2.c ws_ctube.a -lpthread
 ```

-## Internal Architecture
+# Internal Architecture
-This section describes the internal workings of `ws_ctube`.
+WIP: This section describes the internal workings of `ws_ctube`.
 This is for
 documentation purposes only and is not needed to use the API.